Which brush clearing service do you need?

 What to expect

 Brush jobs often go quicker than full clearing since we’re working the understory rather than taking down trees, but density is everything — a wall of mature greenbrier and scrub is slow going.
-I’ll give you a realistic timeframe after I see it.
-The tracked machine keeps ground impact low, and I time the work around wet conditions.
+We’ll give you a realistic timeframe after we see it.
+The tracked machine keeps ground impact low, and we time the work around wet conditions.

 Expect some regrowth over time from species like greenbrier and scrub oak — that’s their nature.
 One pass sets it back hard; keeping it down is a maintenance conversation we can have.